glenl/gearbox-docs/nodes/herringbone-gear.rst

    you may need more for :math:`45^\circ`.

 |BOOLEAN| Left twist
    Negates the *Helix Angle* for meshing gears.
+For the herringbone this sets the angle of the lower gear and an opposite twist is given to the upper gear.

 |FLOAT_FIELD_SINGLE| Hole Radius
    The size of the center hole.
 This may be zero.
 The upper bound is